-Parents/carers should contact the school on the first day of their child's absence.
+Parents/carers should contact the school on the first, third and subsequent alternate days of their child's absence.
 When parents/carers notify us of their child's absence it is important that they provide us with full details of the reason for their absence.
-Please avoid using phrases such as "poorly" or "sick".
+Please avoid using phrases such as "just not feeling well", "poorly" or "sick".

-All absences are recorded as either authorised or unauthorised absences.
+All absences are recorded as either authorised or unauthorised absences..
 It is important that we receive accurate information from parents/carers with reasons for their child's absence.
 This information is used to determine whether the absence is authorised or unauthorised.
 The Headteacher/Senior Leader responsible for attendance has the responsibility to determine whether absences are authorised or unauthorised.